Platform

 Earn Your Future

-Members of the American System Corps will serve a four-year commitment.
+Members of the American System Corps will serve a two- to four-year commitment.
 When they complete their service, they will earn benefits equivalent to the GI Bill:

 This is how America invests in its people.
 The original GI Bill produced a seven-to-one return on investment — this new program will do the same by unleashing the productive power and creativity of our citizens.